LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 A low-cost magnetic field sensors interface will therefore not only be economically attractive, but also facilitate the integration of magnetic field sensors in different contexts.

 In addition, the low-cost sensor interface will serve as a development platform for the data evaluation (+mrp) library and provide real measurement data from magnets.
-In addition, the interface firmware creates a basis for the development of a data protocol for exchanging measured values.
+Further, the interface firmware creates a basis for the development of a data protocol for exchanging measured values.

-This makes it easy to integrate an own measuring devices into the (+mrp) ecosystem at a later date.
-This is only possible with a minimal functional hardware and firmware setup and is developed for this purpose first.
+It simplifies of own measuring devices into the (+mrp) ecosystem at a later date.
+This is only applicable with a minimal functional hardware and firmware setup; it is developed for this purpose in the first step.

 ## Sensor Selection